 I’m very thankful for all of your support.
 Please sign this petition to ban declawing in NY http://assembly.state.ny.us/mem/Linda-B-Rosenthal/story/60797

-Around 10-14 million cats a year are declawed in America.
+Millions of cats each year are declawed in America.
 All of them suffer some sort of long term negative consequence from this inhumane and mutilating procedure that is performed most often for the welfare of a sofa.
-Clinicians Brief Declawing Facts

 This is a horrific story about 3 kitties named Teeger, Abby, and Ryder, whose lives have been tragically ruined because of being declawed in 2015.
 These kind of things are happening every single day in North America with kitties and declawing to this degree and various other degrees, but we don’t hear about their stories because many of the kitties are euthanized.